Sound symbolism: Upanishads

 The Upanishads and Vyākaraṇa contain a lot of material about sound symbolism, for instance:

 The concept of Sphota and Nirukta is also based on this.

 Shingon Buddhism

 Kūkai, the founder of Shingon, wrote his Sound, word, reality in the 9th century which relates all sounds to the voice of the Dharmakaya Buddha.

 Early Western phonosemantics

 The idea of phonosemantics was sporadically discussed during the Middle Ages and the Renaissance.
 In 1690, Locke wrote against the idea in An Essay Concerning Human Understanding.
-His argument was that if there were any connection between sounds and ideas, then we would all be speaking the same language, but this is an over-generalisation.
+His argument was that if there were any connection between sounds and ideas, then we would all be speaking the same language, but this is an overgeneralisation.
 Leibniz's book New Essays on Human Understanding published in 1765 contains a point by point critique of Locke's essay.
 Leibniz picks up on the generalization used by Locke and adopts a less rigid approach: clearly there is no perfect correspondence between words and things, but neither is the relationship completely arbitrary, although he seems vague about what that relationship might be.